 Proprietary English Language Programs

-At private schools, schedules may be more flexible compared to colleges and universities.
-New sessions may begin every few weeks.
-This can be an advantage to those students who are interested in short-term study.
+- New sessions may begin every few weeks.
+This can be an advantage to those interested in short-term study

 Finding the Right Program for You

-It is important to do your “homework” before choosing a school.
-Consider the questions on this page.
-Visit StudyUSA.com to read about individual schools; some of the descriptions are in several languages and you can contact the schools directly.
+It is important to do your research before choosing a school.
+Look at the schools listed in this copy of Study in the USA® and visit StudyUSA.com to read about individual schools; some of the descriptions are in several languages and you can contact the schools directly.
 Go to your local educational advising center for resources to help you identify schools that interest you.

 You are embarking on an exciting and rewarding adventure.
 Choose carefully, and you will have a wonderful, rewarding experience.